Truntrun98/CARBON-EMISSION-ANALYSIS/README.md

 | Technology Hardware & Equipment                  | 228.84        | 626.82        | 397.59        | 5.87          | 103.34        |
 | Telecommunication Services                       | 5.78          | 20.33         | 20.33         | 0.00          | 0.00          |
 | Utilities                                        | 30.50         | 0.00          | 0.00          | 30.50         | 0.00          |

+This marks the completion of this small project.
+I hope the materials and insights provided prove to be valuable and useful.